Three of us were eating breakfast at the Cafe 23 on a warm morning.

 “Good point,” I said.

 “Yeah,” Duane said, “but what about those people who have lost their jobs and can’t afford to pay the bills?
-Unemployment’s going up, and has for the last several months, and we’re only hearing about the official numbers.
+Who really believes the unemployment numbers the government throws at us?
+We’re only hearing about the official numbers.
 No telling what it’s really like out there.”

 “Tell that to the Fat Cats at the corporate level,” Duane grumbled.
 “Not to mention the credit card companies and mortgage lenders.”

 “I hear you, Duane,” Sam said.
 “As Ehrenreich points out, we live in a culture where bankers and creditors see our worth based on a three digit credit score.
 That’s a very crass and shallow outlook on their part.
 On the other hand, do you base your own worth on your credit score?”

 “I don’t even know what it is any more,” said Duane, “but I wouldn’t center my life around it, I know that.”